A Tale From The Ghetto

 "Doctor, abeg leave English oh, I no get money *(Doctor, please stop speaking English, I don't have money).*"

-The doctor’s face darkened at that.
-“Who is going to pay the hospital bills?” he asked him.
+The doctor's face darkened at that.
+"Who is going to pay the hospital bills?" he asked.

-“I never chop (I have not even eaten), you dey ask me for bills eh, you dey okay (you are asking me for bills, you are fine).”
+"I never chop *(I have not even eaten),* you dey ask me for bills eh, you dey okay *(you are asking me for bills, are you alright)?*"

 "Young man," the doctor said, furious now, "what about your insurance?"